openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

 ## Alternatives

+#### MicroShift

+While we've considered using MicroShift for a local control plane, which can run in different platforms using tools like Podman Desktop or on RHEL directly, the requirement of having access to a RHEL Virtual Machine is a high bar to reach given the goal of not introducing any dependency on runtimes and being able to run in a variety of platforms, including CI systems.

+#### Infrastructure-as-code Tools

 Using other infrastructure-as-code alternatives such as Pulumi, Ansible, or OpenTofu all have their own individual drawbacks.
 We prefer the CAPI solution over these alternatives because it:

-* streamlines Installer development (we do not need to re-implement features for the control plane)
+* Streamlines Installer development (we do not need to re-implement features for the control plane)
-* lays the foundation for OpenShift to implement future CAPI features
+* Lays the foundation for OpenShift to implement future CAPI features
-* requires less development effort, as CAPI providers are already setup to provision infrastructure for a cluster
+* Requires less development effort, as CAPI providers are already setup to provision infrastructure for a cluster

+#### Direct SDK calls

 It would also be possible to implement the installation using direct SDK calls for the cloud provider.
 In addition to the reasons stated above, using individual SDK implementations would not present a common framework across various cloud platforms.

+#### Separate manifest creation targets for Cluster/Machine APIs (implementation detail)

 To mitigate the drawback of requiring additional editing of cluster-api manifests after changing machine-api manifests it would be possible to create the cluster-api manifests based on the machine-api manifests, rather than generating